How to use AI in HubSpot CRM: A practical guide for 2026

 As you start using these tools, keep a few things in mind to make sure you're getting good results.

-• Treat AI as a first draft.
+Treat AI as a first draft.
 Think of anything the AI generates as a starting point.
-It’s a huge time-saver, but you should always add a human touch to make sure the content is accurate and sounds like your brand.
+It’s a huge time-saver, but adding a human touch ensures the content is accurate and perfectly aligned with your brand voice.

 Put AI to work the smart way

-HubSpot’s built-in AI tools are a great way to make your internal marketing and sales tasks a little easier.
-They can help you create content faster, focus your sales efforts, and automate some of that repetitive work.
+HubSpot's built-in AI tools are a fantastic way to streamline your internal marketing and sales tasks.
+They help you create content faster, focus your sales efforts, and automate repetitive work with ease.

 Ready to connect your company's knowledge and improve your HubSpot support workflows?
 Get started with eesel AI and see how it works on your own data in minutes.